ochlupin/react-updating-state-nyc-web-100818/README.md

 ## How State Gets Merged

-When updating state, we don't have to pass in the entire state, just the property we want to update.
+**When updating state, we don't have to pass in the entire state, just the property we want to update**.
 For example, consider the following state for our
 component:

 ```js